 I did not think about aestheometry very much again until 2008 when my son’s fifth grade teacher, Denise Eschenmann, asked if I would like to share with class some of the things you can do with Excel.
 (At the time, I was writing an intermediate microeconomics text in which all figures in the text had interactive counterparts in Excel and I had gotten pretty good at doing graphical things in Excel.)
 Two of the files I shared with this class, and with my daughters’ classes once they too were in her fifth grade class, are versions of files that are part of PwP.
 The aestheometry file encouraged kids to explore (x, y) graphing by mimicking string art on a closed set of vertices and the spirals file created polygons, stars, and spirals using three parameters.

 Once my daughter Kate decided to study math at Dickinson, I decided to work with her on papers using the aestheometry file as a starting point.
 The article “Exploring Symmetry Using Aestheometry in Classrooms and Beyond,” Proceedings of Bridges 2020: Mathematics, Art, Music, Architecture, Education, Culture, pp. 547-554 is based on this file.
 This article has a 13 minute introductory video that you can see by clicking here.
-This article also provides a link to an earlier unpublished piece we did with Denise Eschenmann and David Jackson using the idea behind the aestheometry file.
+This article also provides a link to an earlier unpublished piece we did with Denise Eschenmann and Adam Jackson using the idea behind the aestheometry file.
 Neither piece is readily accessible to younger viewers because graphing in the coordinate plane is initially discussed in about the fifth grade according to CCSS, 5.G.